raimondsre/polygenictest/README.md

 <!-- TODO nf-core: Fill in short bullet-pointed list of the default steps in the pipeline -->

 1. Read genome file
-2. Apply quality control
+2. Homogenise
-3. Impute missing genotypes
-4. Calculate polygenic risk score
+3. Calculate polygenic risk score

 ## Usage